kvz/lanyon/README.md

 - Assets in `./assets/`, with transpiled assets in `./assets/build`
 - `app.js` is the primary entry point
 - Our users already have a working Node.js setup and don't mind a `package.json` in their project
+- Any environment other than `development` means `production`.
+This is to simplify, and if you have additional stages like 'test', you'll likely want to test as close to production as possible anyway.

 If you're thinking about submitting PRs for other features/flexibility, get in touch first please as we might not be on board.

-If however, you are onboard with what we're setting out to do, here's how you get started with Lanyon:
+If however, there happens to be an overlap with your use case and you can live with our constraints, here's how you get started with Lanyon:

 ## Install